jnalanko/VOMM/README.txt

       One line for each context: [string depth] [tree depth] [score(s)] The score(s) are:
-       In case of --KL, --entropy or --pnorm, the values that is compared against the threshold In case of --four-thresholds, there are three values corresponding to equations 2,3 and 4 in the paper A Framework for Space-Efficient String Kernels.
+       In case of --KL, --entropy or --pnorm, the values that is compared against the threshold.
+In case of --four-thresholds, there are three values corresponding to equations 2,3 and 4 in the paper A Framework for Space-Efficient String Kernels.